 The Whole Truth: Covid-19 Vaccination | By Stuff reporter Nikki Macdonald

-Reporting disclosure statement: University of Canterbury mathematics professor Michael Plank provided expert advice for this article.
-It was also reviewed by The Whole Truth: Covid-19 Vaccination expert panel member Dr Maia Brewerton.
+Reporting disclosure statement: This article was reviewed by The Whole Truth: Covid-19 Vaccination expert panel member, Professor David Murdoch.